blinklet/blog-posts/containerlab-network-emulator/containerlab.md

 ### Add OSPF

+So that we can reach all networks in this example, set up a dynamic routing protocol on the FRR routers.
+In this example, we will set up a simple OSPF area for all networks connected to the routers.

 Connect to *vtysh* on Router1:

 ```
 $ sudo docker exec -it clab-frrlab-router1 vtysh
 ```

+Add a simple OSPF configuration to Router1:

 ```
 configure terminal
 router ospf